BohemianMoonChild/MemoryFlipCard/README.md

 and "score" were the only elements that would appear in front of the video.
 I was not able to figure this one out.

+ATTEMPTING:
+card flipping sound
+buzzer sound when no match is found confetti explosion when all matches are found

 Design:
 The design for the game is personal.
 The best thing about this game is that one